A LEADing Learning School

 Innovation is working to create and solve new problems or facing unforeseen challenges head on.
 Innovation is embracing change and being reluctant to submit to difficulty.
 Children of today need to learn the skills, knowledge and mental strategies in order to be successful for tomorrow’s world.

 As a school, we are working together in to meet the contemporary needs of our students, parents, staff and school community in rapidly changing times.
-Infant Jesus School is focused on the Catholic Education Western Australia systems strategic intent of LEAD – Learning, Engagement, Accountability and Discipleship – as it guides the work that we do.
 As a school we strive to support and empower every staff member and student on their journey.

 We Are Called

 Everything we do in our Catholic schools is about bringing the light of Christ’s Gospel to children’s learning in all its dimensions.
 We are called to let the joy of our faith shine through the gifts and talents we bring to our work.
 We are challenged to bring out the best in one another and in the children entrusted to our care.

 Jesus calls us to discipleship.
 Discipleship means involvement.
 In our calling, as disciples, and as educators in a Catholic school, we make the Good News visible to all through our words and actions.

 Infant Jesus School is a welcoming and reflective community coming together to live out our Faith.
 Our very reason for existing is to provide an authentic Catholic Education for all families.
 We emphasis the development of each child as a unique human being.

 The family is the first and most important influence in the development of religious faith in the child.
 Parents who enrol children at our school are asking us to share with them the responsibility of bringing up their children as Christians under the guidance of the teachings of the Catholic Church.
 The school supports parents in this important role.